isometry/platform-health/pkg/provider/tcp/README.md

 ## Configuration

-The TCP Provider is configured through the platform-health server's configuration file, with list of instances under the `services.tcp` key.
+The TCP Provider is configured through the platform-health server's configuration file.
+Each instance is defined with its name as the YAML key.

-* `name` (required): The name of the TCP service instance, used to identify the service in the health reports.
+* `type` (required): Must be `tcp`.
 * `host` (required): The hostname or IP address of the TCP service to monitor.
 * `port` (default: `80`): The port number of the TCP service to monitor.
 * `closed` (default: `false`): Reverse logic to report "healthy" if port is closed and "unhealthy" if it is open.